ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

     pair: authentication; RADIUS Authentication Settings

-climber can be configured to centrally use RADIUS as a source for authentication information.
+ascender can be configured to centrally use RADIUS as a source for authentication information.

 1. Click **Settings** from the left navigation bar.